Nutrition and Dietetics, Associate in Science for Transfer (AS-T)

 Total Units | 26.00-31.30 |

-Students are advised to meet with an academic counselor to discuss the best combination of courses to take for the AS-T and to meet the requirements of the transfer institution to which they are intending to transfer.
+Students are advised to consult the CSU ADT Major & Campus Search database to determine which bachelor's degree programs offered by the CSU campuses are deemed similar to the AS-T in Nutrition and Dietetics.
+Students are also advised to consult ASSIST (www.assist.org) and to meet with an academic counselor to discuss the best combination of courses to take for their AS-T to ensure they receive the admission benefits associated with it, and to meet the requirements of the transfer institution to which they are intending to transfer.

 - Evaluate personal energy and nutrient requirements and food sources using current dietary and nutrition assessment tools.